1999 Tramore helicopter crash: Investigation

 Under Air Corps procedures, the helicopter was not fitted with a Flight Data Recorder or Cockpit Voice Recorder.
 The details of the accident were reconstructed based on radio transmissions and examination of the wreckage.

 The helicopter impacted the top of the sand dunes, travelling at an estimated speed of 60-80 knots (111-148 km/h) and a heading of 130° (southeast).
 This is a typical approach speed for landing - below 70 knots the aircraft becomes less stable.
 The impact was roughly in line with a well-established coastal approach to the airport.
 The right hand rear door was not locked in either the opened or closed position, suggesting it was in the process of being closed at the time of impact.
 The radio altimeter "bugs", which are configurable minimum descent altitude warnings, had been set at 160 feet and 150 feet.
 The bulb for the bug which was set to 160 feet was recovered, and examination showed that it was illuminated at the time of impact.
+The top of the dune was 45 feet above sea level.

 The conclusion of the investigation was that the crew were likely attempting an improvised variation of the established coastal approach, attempting to land on the beach at Tramore rather than at the airport.
 The intent was probably to approach the beach at a minimum safe altitude of around 200 feet and attempt to visually locate the beach.
 The rear crew may have had the sliding door open to help locate the beach.

 The initial approach was headed northeast, but the impact was made while heading southeast.
 This suggests that the crew had failed to locate the beach and were closing the sliding door and turning right to perform a go-around.
 While turning, the helicopter descended below the bugged altitude and hit the sand dune.
 It could not be established why the aircraft went through the bugged height, which would have produced an audible and visual warning.
 The pilot may have gained a visual fix on the intended landing area, or may have become disorientated in the fog.
 By the time of the accident the crew had been on-duty for more than 16 hours which may have affected their performance.